 In September 2018 I spent nine days in hospital due to lower back pain.
-It took six months to find a diagnosis of Fibromyalgia and a form of Rheumatoid Arthritis that attacks my joints and spine where I have arthritic discs in my L4/L5 and L5/S1.
+It took six months to find a diagnosis of Fibromyalgia and Rheumatoid Arthritis (RA).
+My immune system is also excellerating a degenerative disease in the spine, with arthritic discs in my L4/L5 and L5/S1.
 Also I have a non-hereditary Glucoma, which means I’m slowly loosing my eye sight.
 I tell you all this not because I am fishing for your sympathy but to give background to the reasons why I have chosen this path in life.

 With that in my focus, I was going to use this opportunity to learn and grow.
 Plus I have a long and dodgy family medical history.
-My Grandmother died in her forties and my mother has major medical issues, resides in a nursing home, requiring 24/7 care and aged in the mid sixties.
-I am mid forties in age and now living with three genetic diseases that are degenerative.
+My Grandmother died in her forties and my own mother has major medical issues, resides in a nursing home, requires 24/7 care, and is aged in her mid-sixties.
+I am mid-forties and now living with three diseases that are degenerative.
 I feel an urge to make the most of my ‘good health’ because my genetics are not going in my favour.
 And what lessons could I learn from all this pain and suffering?

 I have taken time off work to change from an unhealthy lifestyle to a healthy lifestyle.
-My four medical specialist all agree stress is a major contributing factor to accelerating the diseases and increasing the severity of the symptoms.
+My four medical specialists all agree stress is a major contributing factor to accelerating the diseases and increasing the severity of my symptoms.

-Over the last six months of working, I’ve had many days/weeks off work due to my illness.
-I know where the stress is in our lives and just like everyone else I kept pushing ahead with the assumption, this is what every middle age person has to deal with.
-My stress is no better or worst than the average person, what is the big deal?
+Over the last six months of working, I’ve had many days/weeks off work due to my ‘illness’.
+I acknowledge we all have stress is in our lives and just like everyone else I kept pushing ahead with the assumption, this is what every other middle age person was dealing with.
+My stress is no better or worst than the average person, so what was the big deal?
 ‘Just get on with life and make the most of it’, I hear my critics say.
-However my dodgy genetics keep rising and stopping me in my tracks with debilitating back spasms, unable to walk a few steps and requiring weeks off work.
+However, my dodgy genetics keep rising and stopping me in my tracks with debilitating back spasms, unable to walk a few steps, and requiring weeks off work.

-After much prayer and deliberation our new life directions is to travel.
+After much prayer and deliberation, our new life direction was to travel.
 I am taking time off between (working) contracts to travel in a caravan on an extended holiday, visiting family and friends.

 How can I afford this, you might ask?
-I am currently under the supervision of a Rheumatologist, trying various drug trials, for my illness and receive a small payment out of my superannuation.
+I am currently under the supervision of a Rheumatologist, trying various drug trials, for my RA and receiving a small payment out of my insurance.
 These payments are only for a short – fixed period of time.
-And I was left a small inheritance which has paid for a second hand car and caravan.
+I cahsed in a savings deposit which I had saved and purchased a second-hand car and caravan.

-The plan is, I will use the next few months to travel north, visiting family and friends, travelling and living in our van and transitioning to a healthy diet, low impact exercise (hydrotherapy) and incorporating stress management eg restorative yoga and meditation.
+The plan is, I will use the next few months to travel north, visiting family and friends, travelling and living in our van, transitioning to a more healthy diet, incorporate low impact exercise (hydrotherapy / swiminning), and incorporating stress management eg restorative yoga and meditation.

-My ongoing health care will continue to be supervised by my GP and rheumatologist via a chronic health plan, weekly blood tests and specialist drug therapy.
-We will keep in touch via Zoom and my goal is to be medication free with my diseases in remission.
+My ongoing health care will continue to be supervised by my GP and Rheumatologist via a chronic health plan, weekly blood tests and specialist drug therapy.
+We will keep in touch via Zoom and my goal is to put my diseases into remission and find a healthy work-life balance.

 Follow my story (frequently posting on Facebook @whydiss) as I retrace townships of my youth, drop in on extended family, catch up with friends, try new foods, heal via hippy stuff, grieve and de-stress.